Master of Fine Arts in Creative Writing with an Emphasis in Poetry

 At least three of the four required writing workshops must be in poetry.
 Two of the required poetry workshops must be taken consecutively during the first year.
 All workshop credits must be taken at the graduate level (200) to fulfill this requirement.
 The department recommends that students work with several different instructors, as exposure to varied perspectives is crucial to one's development as a writer.
-Registration for workshops is facilitated through the graduate coordinator's office in the department.
+Registration for workshops is facilitated through the department.
 Students are welcome to take more than one workshop per semester on a space-available basis.

 Craft Credits (2):

 Students are required to take ENG 204 The Craft of Poetry in each of their first two semesters.

 The 4 elective credits can be any graduate-level (200) or upper-division undergraduate (100) course offered by the College for academic credit.
 Note: Only two upper division undergraduate courses may count towards graduate degree requirements.

 It is assumed that the majority of electives will be literature courses or additional craft courses.
 The Department regularly offers literature courses in contemporary poetry such as Listening to Reading, Poets of Color, and Queer Poetics.
 Students are urged to consult with their advisor about which electives would be most useful for their course of study.

 More specialized workshops in young adult fiction, writing for magazines, and writing for performance, which may also be taken for elective credit when offered.
 Note: No more than one workshop may be used to satisfy the elective credit requirement.
 Courses taken outside the department in Music, Intermedia Arts, Book Art, Ethnic Studies, and Literary and Cultural Studies may also be taken to fulfill elective credits.